ifTNT/resume/Projects.md

     - Use svg.js to implement complex element
     - Spent lot's of time in RWD tuning
     - Use fetch api
+    - Use jade as template generator

 - Backend
     - nodejs+express
     - mongoDB (mongoose)
     - Behavior Driven Development
     - Use mocha and TravisCI
+    - MVC architecture
     - ES6 promise
     - ES6 async/await
     - Use custom recursive parser to classify the course